YuukiAS/Heart_Pipeline/README.md

     Once all Slurm jobs are completed, the extracted features are stored as CSV files in subfolders within the `features_dir` directory.
 An `aggregate.pbs` script in the same directory aggregates these CSV files and organizes the results in an `aggregated` folder.
 The aggregated data can then be used for downstream analyses.

+4. Feature Extraction (Combined)

+    This is the final step in the pipeline, focusing on extracting combined features that should better be run after features of separate modalities have already been extracted.

-4. Feature Extraction (Combined) `step4_extract_feature_combined.py`: This final step focuses on combined feature extraction.
+    `step4_extract_feature_combined.py`: This final step focuses on combined feature extraction.
 All scripts are located in `src/feature_extraction/Combined_Features/`.
 Currently, two main scripts are provided:
     + `eval_ventricular_atrial_feature.py`: This script requires separate features from both long-axis and short-axis images.
 It calculates additional features that characterize the interaction between ventricular and atrial functions.
     + `eval_native_t1_corrected.py`: This script uses features from Native T1 images to calculate corrected T1 values.
 Adjustments are based on the mean $R_1=1/T_1$ value to account for water content in the myocardium.